sbomps6/Gemini-Math-Tutor/README.md

 - **Real-time Voice Interaction**: Talk to your tutor using the Gemini 2.5 Flash Native Audio model.
 - **Visual Homework Analysis**: Show your homework to the tutor via your camera.
-- **Interest-Based Learning**: The tutor adapts its teaching style to your hobbies and interests.
+- **Interest-Based Learning**: If logged in as a student, the tutor adapts its teaching style to your hobbies and interests.
 - **Interactive Whiteboard**: A shared space for visual explanations and problem-solving.
 - **Socratic Method**: The tutor guides you to the answer rather than just giving it to you.